Open a Company in Hong Kong in 2026

 • By charging you upfront, they hold your cash unnecessarily and give you reports that cannot be submitted directly to the tax department.

-• Always verify reviews and licenses (see tips above)
+• Verify reviews and licenses (see tips above)

 • Don’t fall for upfront accounting/auditing fees or “free” gimmicks.